shirllygu/python-model/README.md

 ```

 Step III.
 Choosing the best model

-We can observe that the best performing model is the NN baSed on the accuracy & auc.
+From the output below, we could tell that the best performing model is the NN based on the accuracy & auc.
 We will use this model to against the tet data set.
 We can visually compare the model performance plotting the auc as well.

 ### ACCURACY
 ```